RobTillaart/ADG725/README.md

 **Experimental**

-ADG725 is an Arduino class that controls a 2 x 16 multiplexer over a SPI like interface.
+ADG725 is an Arduino class that controls two 16 to 1 multiplexers over a SPI like interface.
 Only one of the 16 channels can be connected at the same time.

-This library can be used to connect 16 analog devices to one analog port.
+The channels can be set per multiplexer or together in one call.
+The library also support to set them all off (17th state).

 On power-up, all switches are in the OFF state.

+This library can be used e.g. to connect 16 analog devices to one analog port, or to select between 16 DHT22 sensors.

+Not tests with hardware have been done yet, so use with care.
+Feedback welcome!

 TODO insert picture.